 - Elderly or Disabled Exclusion: Applicants must be 65 years of age or totally and permanently disabled.
-In addition, the previous year’s total income for both an applicant and spouse cannot exceed $27,100.
+In addition, the total income for 2016 for both an applicant and spouse cannot exceed $29,500.
 For unmarried joint property owners, each owner must apply separately and benefit limitations may apply based on the percent of ownership.

 - Circuit Breaker Tax Deferment Program: Applicants must be 65 years of age or totally and permanently disabled.
-The previous year’s total income for both an applicant and spouse cannot exceed $40,650.
+The total income for 2016 for both an applicant and spouse cannot exceed $44,250.
 For unmarried joint property owners, each owner must apply and qualify separately.
 In addition, all owners must have owned and occupied the residence for the previous five years.

-- Disabled Veteran Exclusion: Honorably discharged disabled veterans or their unmarried surviving spouse may be eligible for a reduction in property tax.
+- Disabled Veteran Exclusion: Veterans discharged under honorable conditions or their unmarried surviving spouse may be eligible for a reduction in property tax.
 There is no age or income limitation on this program.